Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 0.1% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 0.0% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 462,221 2010: 462,431 2011: 464,512 2012: 466,873 2013: 468,000 2014: 469,109 2015: 470,128 2016: 468,719 2017: 466,646 2018: 465,865 2019: 462,628 2010 base 2019